syntaxwhisper/music-library-guide/README.md

 MusicBrainz generally handles these situations well, but differences still appear from time to time.

-The important thing is not which style you choose.

-The important thing is choosing one approach and using it consistently throughout the collection.
+Which style you choose matters less than applying it consistently throughout the collection.

-A consistent library is easier to browse, search, and maintain.

 ## Essential Metadata Fields